Stupa of Enlightenment

 Aspiration

-According to Thrangu Rinpoche, a stupa traditionally represents the mind of the Buddha and has the power to convey the mind transmission to those who gaze at it.
-The stupa, he said, is dedicated to world peace, and will become a tourist attraction that will bring many people to the spiritual path.
-To symbolize the overcoming of aggression, Rinpoche buried weapons in the ground below where the stupa was built, including a World War I rifle donated by a Cape Breton neighbour of the Abbey, and he consecrated the site.
+This stupa, he said, is dedicated to world peace, and will become a tourist attraction that will bring many people to the spiritual path.
+To symbolize the overcoming of aggression, Rinpoche buried weapons in the ground below where the stupa was built, including a World War I rifle donated by a Cape Breton neighbour of the Abbey, before consecrating the site.

 The stupa project opened an important dialogue between the Abbey and the surrounding Pleasant Bay community.
-The local community has benefited from increased tourism that the stupa has brought to the region.
-Thrangu Rinpoche has expressed confidence that the stupa can help bring prosperity and well-being both to the Abbey and to the surrounding community.
+The local community has benefited from the increased tourism that the stupa has brought to the region.

 The Process